Bartholomey/the_lake_redoubt/julija/00_prologue.md

 **15**

-Perhaps there was a misunderstanding, so I’ll say it again: I saw it from an isometric view.
-Let’s say it was at zero altitude and I was high enough to see past its walls, and my pitch was, I don’t know, at minus three, and my bank at zero.
+Perhaps there was a misunderstanding, so I’ll say it again: I saw it from an isometric view, a somewhat isometric view, as my position was  rotated to the right.
+I was very close to it, but I’d rather not try to assess the distance in meters.
+I was high enough to see past its walls, and my bank was at zero.
 So perhaps there was a misunderstanding, or perhaps there was not.

 **16**